This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 The National Mall

-It reaches from the steps of the Capitol building to the edge of the Pontiac River and makes up a huge green space in the center of Washington DC.
+The National Mall is also called “America’s Front Yard.”
+It reaches from the steps of the Capitol Building to the edge of the Potomac River and makes up a huge green space in the center of Washington DC.
+It also includes all the memorials mentioned above and many museums, all within walking distance of one another.

 The White House North Lawn

 The White House is easiest to see from the north lawn.
 From the National Mall it’s a quick trip up 15th Street NW to reach the north lawn for clear views of the President’s residence.
+It isn’t easy to get a full tour of the White House, but you can request one from your member of Congress, just know that tours must follow specific rules and be requested well in advance.

 Dinner in Downtown Washington DC

-You’ll find a huge variety of restaurant options in downtown DC that are easy to reach by walking, biking, or taking a rideshare from the National Mall.
+I highly recommend making your dinner reservations ahead of time, especially if you’re eating at peak dinner hours.
+Since the nation’s capital naturally attracts people from around the world, the city’s cuisine reflects this wonderful diversity.
+There is a huge variety of restaurant options in downtown DC that are easy to reach by walking, biking, or taking a rideshare from the National Mall.

 Day 2 in Washington DC

 Today is your first full day in Washington DC!
+After breakfast, head to the Capitol Building for a guided tour, then grab lunch at the Capitol cafe.

-After breakfast, head to the Capitol building for a guided tour, then grab lunch at the Capitol cafe.
 Afterwards, explore the Library of Congress, Capitol Hill, and the history of America’s Presidents at the National Portrait Gallery.
+Last, enjoy dinner and a night out among DC’s highly rated restaurants and nightlife.

 Capitol Building Guided Tour

-You can book a tour online before you arrive, or you can hope for a same-day walk up spot.
+The Capitol Building tour is one of the most incredible parts of DC.
+You can book a tour online before you arrive, or you can hope for a same-day walk-up spot.
 I’ve heard multiple times that the best time to arrive for the tour is morning or early afternoon.

-The 90-minute tour is free, and led by a professional tour guide.
+The 90-minute tour is free and led by a professional tour guide.
 It starts on the first floor and includes a short video presentation followed by a visit to the Crypt, Rotunda, and the National Statuary Hall.
+Make time to stop at the large gift shop and cafe in the same building afterwards.

 Lunch at the Capitol Building

-Visit the cafeteria-style restaurant on the ground floor of the Capital Building for lunch.
-You’ll find a wide variety of freshly prepared soups, salads, sandwiches, pizza, and bbq items.
+Visit the cafeteria-style restaurant on the ground floor of the Capitol Building for lunch.
+You’ll find a wide variety of freshly prepared soups, salads, sandwiches, pizza, and BBQ items.
+I’m super happy to report they also have pretty decent coffee.

-It is easy to finish the tour and then grab lunch in the cafe before walking through the adjoining tunnel to the Library of Congress.
+It’s easy to finish the tour and then grab lunch in the cafe before walking through the adjoining tunnel to the Library of Congress.
 The tunnel walk takes about 10 minutes.

 Library of Congress